Pentax 645Z versus Canon 5DS R

 |Sony RX1R II (⇒ lft | rgt)||Full Frame||42.2||7952||5304||1080/60p||25.8||13.9||3204||97|

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5DS R provides a faster frame rate than the 645Z.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 5DS R provides a faster frame rate than the 645Z.
 It can shoot movie footage at 1080/60p, while the Pentax is limited to 1080/60i.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 645Z and the 5DS R are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Pentax 645Z and Canon 5DS R along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Pentax 645Z, the Canon 5DS R, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.